How To Hunt Whitetail Deer Using the onX Hunt App: Part 1

 The onX Hunt App can be used to mark tree stand locations, as well as stand entrance and exit strategies, when hunting whitetail deer.

-This means it’s incumbent on the hunter to undertake a bit of summer prep work to make the yellow line entry point the best option.
+This means it’s incumbent on the hunter to undertake a bit of summer prep work to make the yellow dashed line entry point the best option.
 All it takes is a rake and snippers to clear a small trail to sneak into tree stands.
-With the yellow trail, you do not expose yourself on the field edges, you are downwind of the bedding areas and you can get to your tree stand undetected.
-It is inevitable that deer utilize a cleared trail, but that is simply part of the game.
+With the yellow trail, you do not expose yourself on the field edges, you are downwind of the bedding areas, and you can get to your tree stand undetected.
+Deer inevitably use a cleared trail, but that is simply part of the game.

-Keep reading with: How to Use the onX Hunt App to Hunt Whitetails Part 2: Getting Permission, Tree Stands, and Deer Drives.
+Keep reading: How To Use the onX Hunt App to Hunt Whitetails Part 2: Getting Permission, Tree Stands, and Deer Drives.

 Ready to try the best hunting app for yourself?
 Try it free for 7 days.